Below are Perennial Hibiscus Care tips, courtesy of Proven Winners!

 - Grow perennial hibiscus in full sun to light shade.

-- Never let them dry out—consistent moisture is critical.
+- Never let them dry out—consistent moisture is critical and mulching is recommended.

 - Apply an extended-release fertilizer once in late spring when new growth emerges.